Writing a Build System in 10 Files

 the flag problem

-so here's the thing about Odin's compiler — it has a lot of flags. like, a lot. optimization levels, debug info, target triples, collection paths, extra linker flags, sanitizers, define values. and they're all strings you pass on the command line. which means your build process is usually a shell script doing string concatenation and hoping you didn't typo -opt:speed as -opt:Speed or forget the colon somewhere.
+Odin's compiler has a lot of flags. like, a lot. optimization levels, debug info, target triples, collection paths, extra linker flags, sanitizers, define values. and they're all strings you pass on the command line. which means your build process is usually a shell script doing string concatenation and hoping you didn't typo -opt:speed as -opt:Speed or forget the colon somewhere.

 so i built bld. it's a build system library for Odin.
 10 files. no magic.